 - Changes that will prohibit the possession of “trophy” grizzly bear parts;

 - Changes that will manage prohibited grizzly bear parts;

 - Changes to prohibit the trafficking of grizzly bear parts; and,

 The two policy documents can be reviewed here.

 How can my contribution make a difference?

-Members of the public may send comments to the Fish and Wildlife Branch at email@example.com
+Members of the public could send comments to the Fish and Wildlife Branch on the proposed regulation changes.

 Details of the Engagement: